PROJECT DETAILS

 The table lists all parts associated with the project.
 Key columns include:

 - Internal Part No: The unique alphanumeric identifier assigned to the part within the internal system for tracking and inventory purposes.
+Clicking this link navigates to a detailed part information screen.

 -